Jo-Ming/Differentiation/README.md

 # Differentiation
-A calculator which differentiates using recursive N-ary trees.
+A calculator which differentiates using recursion and N-ary trees.